 Your electric rates are set by the elected Board of Directors and reflect the true cost of providing service to customers.
 Please click the link below to access the current rate schedule:

-- A facilities charge, which covers the cost of maintaining and upgrading the electric grid in our service area, as well as the fixed costs of other customer services.
+- A facilities charge covers the cost of maintaining and upgrading the electric grid in our service area, as well as the fixed costs of other customer services.

-- An energy charge, which covers the utility’s cost of purchasing and generating electricity to serve your needs.
+- An energy charge covers the utility’s cost of purchasing and generating electricity to serve your needs.

 Monthly charges for most residential customers are:

-The utility also has special rates in its Rate Schedules (PDF) for customers who have their own generation and have entered into a net metering agreement with the PUD.
-A net metering facility is an electric generation facility that uses solar, wind, fuel cell, or hydroelectric power to generate the electric power.
+The utility also has special rates in the current Tariff Rates, for customers who have their own generation and have entered into a net metering agreement with NWCPUD.
+A net metering facility is an electric generation facility that uses solar, wind, fuel cell, or hydroelectric power to generate electric power.

-Northern Wasco County PUD’s electric rates are among the lowest in Oregon, the Northwest and the nation.
-Below is a comparison of an average monthly residential bill.
+Northern Wasco County PUD’s electric rates are among the lowest in Oregon, the Northwest, and the nation.
+Below is a comparison of average monthly residential bills.